Charlotte-Holt/draft-guide-collection-springboot2/README.md

 ```
 appsody repo add kabanero https://github.com/kabanero-io/collections/releases/download/v0.1.2/kabanero-index.yaml
 ```
-Check the existing repositories again to see that it was added:
+Check the available repositories again to see that the Kabanero repository was added:

 ```
 appsody repo list